-Therefore, I encourage you to enjoy the colours of Cuba with a critical eye.
+I encourage you to enjoy the colours of Cuba while bearing in mind the stories behind them.
 Before getting lost in the romantic nostalgia of vintage cars and crumbling buildings, pause for those who don’t have the luxury of “new” and pay respect to the incredible resilience and innovation that it takes to live in this environment every day and not just as a passing traveller.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.